fkurmann/fkurmann.github.io/_posts/2024-06-10-senior-thesis.md

   - Academic
 ---

 My senior thesis, a comprehensive report on my research project completed as a member of the LINQS Lab in collaboration with the Barbara Block Lab at Stanford, Hopkins Marine Station.
-The project is [linked here](https://github.com/fkurmann/CSE115a-TrainingControlCenter).
+The report is [linked here](https://github.com/fkurmann/fkurmann.github.io/blob/master/assets/documents/Shark_Identification_Senior_Thesis.pdf).